mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 - A specific property value is configured in a configuration file
 - A specific system property is present/absent

-@ConditionalOnBean: Matches when the specified bean classes and/or names are already registered.
+`@ConditionalOnBean`: Matches when the specified bean classes and/or names are already registered.

-@ConditionalOnMissingBean: Matches when the specified bean classes and/or names are not already registered.
+`@ConditionalOnMissingBean`: Matches when the specified bean classes and/or names are not already registered.

-@ConditionalOnClass: Matches when the specified classes are on the classpath.
+`@ConditionalOnClass`: Matches when the specified classes are on the classpath.

-@ConditionalOnMissingClass:  Matches when the specified classes are not on the classpath.
+`@ConditionalOnMissingClass`:  Matches when the specified classes are not on the classpath.

-@ConditionalOnProperty: Matches when the specified properties have a specific value.
+`@ConditionalOnProperty`: Matches when the specified properties have a specific value.

-@ConditionalOnResource: Matches when the specified resources are on the classpath.
+`@ConditionalOnResource`: Matches when the specified resources are on the classpath.

-@ConditionalOnWebApplication: Matches when the application context is a web application context.
+`@ConditionalOnWebApplication`: Matches when the application context is a web application context.

 # Spring Boot Actuator